D-Suraj/Work-assistant-LLM/README.md

-# WorkMind — Local Personal Knowledge Base
+# Personal Assistant — Local Personal Knowledge Base

 A private, fully local AI assistant that indexes your codebases and documents so you can ask questions about them in plain English. **No cloud, no API keys, 100% runs on your machine.**